Pylons/pyramid/docs/narr/hybrid.rst

 - the :term:`view name` resulting from traversal is the empty string.

-- the :term:`context` is any object.
+- the :term:`context` resource is any object.

 It is also possible to declare alternate views that may be invoked when a hybrid route is matched: